ischoegl/cantera-toolchain/win10-conda-VS.md

 (cantera-dev) > cd cantera
 ```

-Create a cantera configuration file __cantera.conf__ with the following content
+Create a cantera configuration file __cantera.conf__ with the following content (make sure to replace `<user name>` with the appropriate folder name, and adjust other path information as needed):

 ```
 prefix = 'C:/Users/<user name>/cantera'